Extension of Dynamic Network Biomarker using the propensity score method: Simulation of causal effects on variance and correlation coefficient

+Therefore, using the PS, it is theoretically possible to identify the causal effects on variance and the Pearson correlation coefficient.

-In this study, PSM was performed using the \texttt{MatchIt} package in R (R Core Team, 2025; Ho $et~al.$., 2011).
+In this study, PSM was performed using the \texttt{MatchIt} package in R (R Core Team, 2025; Ho $et~al.$, 2011).
 The \texttt{matchit()} function offers a flexible tool for PS-based matching, allowing treatment and control groups to be balanced by specifying a model formula.
-As a widely used and easily interpretable approach, nearest neighbor matching was employed, with a 1:1 matching ratio and a caliper of 0.2. \\
+As a widely used and easily interpretable approach, nearest neighbor matching was employed, with a 1:1 matching ratio and a caliper of 0.2.
+Notably, more detailed discussions of PS methods can be found elsewhere (Rosenbaum and Rubin, 1983; D'Agostino, 1998; Joffe and Rosenbaum, 1999). \\

 \textbf{ 2.2.
 Monte Carlo simulation study}